NSF III-1718680: Index Sharding and Query Routing in Distributed Search Engines

 2.1.
 Faster Single-Node Query Processing:

-Another focus are algorithms for safe disjunctive top-k search, where the goal is to retrieve the k documents with the highest score (according to a fairly imple ranking function) that contain at least one of the query terms.
+Another focus are algorithms for safe disjunctive top-k search, where the goal is to retrieve the k documents with the highest score (according to a fairly simple ranking function) that contain at least one of the query terms.
 This problem is particularly relevant for the case of large k, in the hundreds or thousands, where it is commonly used to identify candidates for complex reranking.
 Our work in [4], lead by PhD students Antonio Mallia and Michal Siedlaczek, performed an extensive experimental comparison of existing algorithms under different compression mathods.
 It was published as a reproducibility paper at ECIR, with optimized implementations of these methods integrated into PISA.
-In work currently underway, Antonio and Michal are looking at improved top-k algorithms that use conjunctions for faster disjunctive queries [5], and at improved live-block based methods [6] that follow the approach of Dimopoulos et al. in SIGIR 2013.
+Subsequent work by Antonio and Michal proposed improved top-k algorithms that use conjunctions for faster disjunctive queries [5], and improved live-block based methods [6] that follow the approach of Dimopoulos et al. in SIGIR 2013.

 Several of the above methods require, or benefit from, the use of threshold estimation techniques that estimate the score of the k-th highest-scoring result for an incoming query.
 In [7] we performed an experimental comparison of the four main approaches that have been proposed, and the two most promising have been integrated into PISA.
 In other work, PhD student Mallia proposed improvements to the VBMW algorithm for top-k query processing [8], while PhD student Juan Rodriguez explored the potential to trade off space versus speed in index pruning methods [9].
 Faster algorithms for index decompression on Graphical Processing Units (GPUs) are described in [10].